Skip to content

 The Chesapeake National Recreation Area Act was drafted in collaboration with NPS and the lawmakers’ CNRA Working Group, and in alignment with the ten guiding principles laid out in June 2022.
 It also incorporates stakeholder feedback on the lawmakers’ discussion draft, released in November 2022.
 The nearly six-month public comment period also included several listening sessions with groups such as local elected officials, neighborhood community organizations, and interested parties across the watershed.

-Senator Van Hollen and Congressman Sarbanes worked with the CNRA Working Group to review the feedback received from all sources to determine what changes to the draft legislative text were necessary to address the concerns and suggestions that were submitted before officially introducing the legislation last July, authorizing NPS to acquire by voluntary sale or donation Burtis House, Whitehall, and Thomas Point Shoal Lighthouse in Annapolis, and the North Beach of Fort Monroe in Hampton, Virginia.
+Senator Van Hollen and Congressman Sarbanes worked with the CNRA Working Group to review the feedback received from all sources to determine what changes to the draft legislative text were necessary to address the concerns and suggestions that were submitted before officially introducing the legislation last July, authorizing NPS to partner with local stakeholders and acquire by voluntary sale or donation Burtis House, Whitehall, and Thomas Point Shoal Lighthouse in Annapolis, and the North Beach of Fort Monroe in Hampton, Virginia.
 Senator Van Hollen and Congressman Sarbanes garnered support for the legislation from a wide array of over 100 stakeholders spanning local elected officials, environmental and historical preservation groups, economic development organizations, racial justice advocates, seafood and outdoor recreation businesses, and many more.
 The full list of supporters can be viewed here.

 Following the introduction of the legislation, further modifications were made based on feedback from the National Park Service (NPS) and bipartisan staff of the Senate Energy and Natural Resources Committee staff to align the CNRA with established precedent in order to ensure the amended legislation was favorably reported by the Committee members.